Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Introduction

-Despite all these new technologies centered around open source platforms, today’s technologies requirements vary at a great scale as we move from one application to another.
-For instance, we can note that none of these studies \begin{itemize} \item[a.]
-Guarantee the originality of uploaded files, integrity and authenticity of the video content. \item[b.]
-No verification process for recorded/uploaded videos is explicitly defined. \item[c.]
-No supporting proof of time, location, other sensor data to help the verification process of the video authenticity. \item[d.]
-No genuine immutability (that comprises the full content of data) concept other than the linked list of hashing offered by classical blockchains. \item[e.]
+Despite all these new technologies centered around open source platforms, today’s technology requirements vary at a great scale as we move from one application to another.
+For instance, we can note that none of these studies \begin{itemize} \item[$a$.]
+Guarantee the originality of uploaded files, integrity and authenticity of the video content. \item[$b$.]
+No verification process for recorded/uploaded videos is explicitly defined. \item[$c$.]
+No supporting proof of time, location, other sensor data to help the verification process of the video authenticity. \item[$d$.]
+No genuine immutability (that comprises the full content of data) concept other than the linked list of hashing offered by classical blockchains. \item[$e$.]
 No genuine consensus best fitted for video processing/surveillance data and applications. \end{itemize}

-To address some of these issues, PROVER project (though ICO) and few later publications (\cite{prover2017}) has recently be crowdsold and attracted attention since this service addressed a, b and c to some degree.
+To address some of these issues, PROVER project (through ICO) and few later publications (\cite{prover2017}) has recently be crowdsold and attracted attention since this service addressed $a$, $b$ and $c$ to some degree.
 According to PROVER, mobile device users use Swype ID by moving their cell phone in a specific direction (generated pseudorandomly by the application) to generate code and hashes of the content to be stored in the blockchain.
 PROVER do not care about where the original content of the data is stored or for some reason whether it is erased.
 It is particularly designed for checking authenticity and integrity which alone opens up a wide range of applications including video surveillance.
 However, PROVER is powered by Ethereum or NEM blockchains \cite{nemnetwork} which have their own consensus algorithms predetermined and run by their own development environments (PoW for Ethereum at the time of writing this paper and PoI: Proof of Importance for NEM).
-In addition PROVER does treat the video files as a whole and do not use its differentiating features that can be combined with blockchain to provide more efficient and useful recording experience which will contribute to scalability and flexibility of the overall system.
-In this disclosure, we will be presenting general architectural components when combined together will best fit in video streaming and surveillance applications.
+In addition, PROVER does treat the video files as a whole and do not use its differentiating features {(such as allowing finer degradation of quality in case of compression, storage or transmission \cite{hammouri2018})} that can be combined with blockchain to provide more efficient and useful recording experience which will contribute to scalability and flexibility of the overall system.
+In this study, we will be presenting general architectural components when combined together will best fit in video streaming and surveillance applications.